werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

       --env=[]
             Environment variables to set in the container.
       --expose=false
-            If true, create a ClusterIP service associated with the pod.
-Requires `--port`.
+            If true, service is created for the container(s) which are run --field-manager='kubectl-run'
-      --field-manager='kubectl-run'
             Name of the manager used to track field ownership.
   -f, --filename=[]